 Syncplicity, EMC's sold-off file sync and share product, supports VSC.
-Virtustream will offer "a hosted Syncplicity enterprise file sync and share (EFSS) solution" based on its Storage Cloud, with mobile users in mind.
+Virtustream will offer "a hosted Syncplicity by Axway enterprise file sync and share (EFSS) solution" based on its Storage Cloud, with mobile users in mind.

 Virtustream CTO Drew Gonczi has blogged about VSC, saying it was in development for four years: "What started as a small proof-of-concept has blossomed into an enterprise-class object storage service boasting 1.78 exabyte total capacity, supporting a terabit per second of network ingest globally, and containing 130 billion objects."